shaarifulislaam/bicycle-barn-client-side/README.md

 - Users can login by using his/her google account or email and password.
 - Admin Panel dashboard
-- Admin can add a new product
+- Admin can add a new product which is dynamically shown on the homepage.
-- Manage product (delete ,update)
+- Manage product (delete ,update status)
-- Manage all order (delete ,update)
+- Manage all order (delete ,update status)
-- user Authentication
 - Mongodb use as server
 - Nested routing system
 - Redirect system